galaxyproject/SARS-CoV-2/5-S-analysis/README.md

 ## Outline

 Obtain coding sequences of S proteins from a diverse group of coronaviruses.
-Generate amino acid alignment to assess conservation of polymorpohic location in a set of diverse coronaviruses.
+Generate amino acid alignment to assess conservation of the polymorpohic location.

 ## Input